benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 To alternate between different library versions in this method, virtualenv is required.

+Let's test that everything is installed with `jupyter notebook`.
+Use `CTRL + C` in order to terminate jupyter notebook.

 ### 5c.
 Overview
 [Read about why Conda is superior to virtualenv](https://stackoverflow.com/questions/34398676/does-conda-replace-the-need-for-virtualenv).
 [Here is an example of how to use virtualenv, conda and pipenv](https://medium.com/@krishnaregmi/pipenv-vs-virtualenv-vs-conda-environment-3dde3f6869ed).